service-design-tools/sdt-website/_tutorials/how-to-deal-with-data-management-and-protection-during-a-project.md

       Data Institute;

-      \- Check up the regulations in force in your country regarding data processing (e.g [GDPR](https://eur-lex.europa.eu/eli/reg/2016/679/oj) in Europe).
+      \-Check up the regulations in force in your country regarding data processing (e.g [GDPR](https://eur-lex.europa.eu/eli/reg/2016/679/oj) in Europe).
 If you’re serving international clients, you should be even more careful to adapt your solutions to different and sometimes conflicting regulations;

       \- Prepare and submit the required data collection informed consents according to the different data types you are willing to collect, such as the [Consent for Data Use](https://digitalimpact.io/toolkit/templates/consent-for-data-use/) suggested by Digital Impact.

       \- Classify data based on their sensitivity level and come up with different conditions for data sharing depending on the sensitivity.
 You can use the [Data Classification Matrix](https://data.humdata.org/dataset/2048a947-5714-4220-905b-e662cbcd14c8/resource/c7053042-fd68-44c7-ae24-a57890a48235/download/ocha-dr-guidelines-working-draft-032019.pdf) developed by The United Nations Office of The Humanitarian Affairs (OCHA).